marvinthang/lowlat-matching-engine/BENCHMARKS.md

 reported.
 Tables below prefer median results from repeated runs when available.
 Some rows are still directional notes from local exploratory runs.

+Google Benchmark targets are the canonical source for reported throughput numbers.
+The `tools/profile_*` programs are one-shot profiler harnesses for inspecting specific hot paths under tools such as `perf` or `callgrind`; their raw wall-clock output should not be reported as benchmark results unless clearly labeled as an exploratory profile run. `profile_pipeline_latency` is included here because it reports latency percentiles that the benchmark suite does not otherwise capture.

 ## Current main optimized path

 - `FixedClob<..., FastOrderIdHash>`